ralfarishi/CredX/README.md

 ---

+\*notes:

-\*note: I'm working on to make the executable for this program, so if you're not familiar with python you can use it by running the `.exe` file.
+- I'm working on to make the executable for this program, so if you're not familiar with python you can use it by running the `.exe` file.
+- Don't forget to regularly backup the `.pkl` file.